TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/gpio_input_interrupt.md

 \attention MCU GPIO interrupt is used by Linux running on A53.
 To run this example, mcu_gpio0 and mcu_gpio_intr entries to be removed from /arch/arm64/boot/dts/ti/k3-am62p-mcu.dtsi file of linux kernel source.
 A new linux image to be generated with this change and SoC initialization to done following \ref EVM_SOC_INIT_SPL .
 Without this change in the linux image, this example will not work.

 \endcond
+\cond SOC_AM62LX
+A GPIO bank interrupt can be routed to only one core at a time.
+For example if a gpio interrupt is routed to A53_0 core, the same cannot be routed to A53_1 core.
+In the case of AMP, currenly both the cores are using pins of different GPIO banks, so that GPIO interrupt can trigger on both the cores.
+User can change this and can be used different GPIO banks for each a53 core by making changes in the board_gpio.c.xdt file.

+\endcond
 # Supported Combinations {#EXAMPLES_DRIVERS_GPIO_INPUT_INTERRUPT_COMBOS}

 \cond SOC_AM64X